creeperdoesredstone/creeperdoesredstone/README.md

 ## ❓ Other
 - I am a Roux user (my PB is 20.28s)
 - I made a (rather unoptimized) 3D renderer, but accidentally deleted it
-- I make chiptune music and post them on Newgrounds
+- I make chiptune songs and post them on Newgrounds